buttonwoodcx/doc-bcx-validation/src/reference/foreach-transformer.md

 > Note since the id "ab" is not unique, the error only appears once.
 If you don't use `key: "id"` error key override, the error will appears twice, one on "1", another on "2".

-> key uses expression or function.
-Produced result must be a string.
+> key can use either expression or function.

 ## Special context variables introduced by foreach

-Underneath, for every item in the model array, `foreach` transformer creates new override context (aurelia-binding concept) and add few special context variables.
+Underneath, for every item in the model array, `foreach` transformer creates new overrideContext (aurelia-binding concept) and add few special context variables.

 > Similar to what aurelia repeater does in html template.